severb/flowy/docs/index.rst

-In the above example we compute the sum of the squares for a range of numbers with the help of two activities (which make up a workflow): one that computes the squares for the given range of numbers and one that sums them up.
-Flowy will build the dependencies between the two activities so that the summing up of the squares will happen as soon as the result of the squaring operation is available.
+In the above example we compute the sum of the squares for a range of numbers with the help of two activities (which make up a workflow): one that computes the square of a number and one that sums up two numbers.
+Flowy will figure out the dependencies between the activities so that the summing of the squares will happen as soon as any two results of the squaring operation are available and continue until everything is added together.

 Before you start you should read the :doc:`introduction`.
 It explains important concepts about the execution model of the workflows.
 Next, you should follow the